nf-core/genomeassembler/docs/output.md

 Depending on the assembly strategy chosen, different assemblers are used.
 [flye](https://github.com/mikolmogorov/Flye) performs assembly of ONT reads [hifiasm](https://github.com/chhylp123/hifiasm) performs assembly of HiFi reads, or combinations of HiFi reads and ONT reads in `--ul` mode.
-[ragtag](https://github.com/malonge/RagTag) performs scaffolding and can be used to scaffold assemblies of ONT onto assemblies of HiFi reads
+[ragtag](https://github.com/malonge/RagTag) performs scaffolding and can be used to scaffold assemblies of ONT onto assemblies of HiFi reads.
+Annotation `gff3` and `unmapped.txt` files are only created if a reference for annotation liftover is provided and `lift_annotations` is enabled.

 <details markdown="1">
 <summary>Output files</summary>

-- `assemble/`
 - `<SampleName>`
+  - `assembly/`
     - `flye/`: output from flye.
       - `<SampleName>.assembly.fasta.gz`: Assembly in gzipped fasta format
       - `<SampleName>.assembly_graph.gfa.gz`: Assembly graph in gzipped gfa format